 - Create confidence intervals for population parameters or their difference using large and small samples.

 - Create Contingency Tables and perform goodness-of-fit testing in multinomial experiments using the Chi-square test. (optional)

-- Apply the Poisson and other probability distributions (optional)
+- Understand and apply the Poisson and other probability distributions (optional)

 Evaluation will be carried out in accordance with Douglas College policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
 Evaluation will be based on some of the following:

 Note: Students may be required to pass the final exam in order to be eligible to pass the course.